 But things have changed with T4+.
 These chip sets have made crypto a part of the core instruction set, accessible via nonprivileged instructions.
 That means, there are no drivers required to enable hardware assistance for cryptographic operations.
 Applications just access these instructions just like any other basic CPU instruction.
 That's right, crypto is now just a basic service provided by the CPU.

 What does this mean?
 Well, before, in order for an application to access hardware crypto on a T3 system, the stack would look something like this: application -> libpkcs11 -> pkcs11_kernel -> IOCTL interface -> n2cp (7D) -> hypervisor -> crypto unit.

 Now the stack will look more like this: application -> libpkcs11 -> pkcs11_softtoken -> CPU.

 The one notable exception for this is the hardware random number generator (HW RNG), which still is only directly accessible via hyper-privileged registers through the n2rng driver.
 You can access this via /dev/random and /dev/urandom, as well as through the Cryptographic Framework's libpkcs11.
 See random(7D), n2rng(7D), and libpkcs11(3LIB) for more details.

-With all of these changes, we're able to even more highly optimize the performance of cryptography on Oracle Solaris 11.
+With all of these changes, we're able to even more highly optimize the performance of cryptography on Oracle Solaris 11 and newer.